Waco Chapter 13 Bankruptcy Attorney

 Chapter 13 May Not Be Your Best Option

 Chapter 13 is not the best option for most people with financial problems.
 It is a three to five-year wage and income tax refund garnishment.
-If you are considering a Chapter 13 bankruptcy, there are likely alternative ways to handle your financial situation.
+If you are considering a Chapter 13 bankruptcy, there are possible alternative ways to handle your financial situation.

 Dismissal and Discharge Under Chapter 13 – What’s the Difference?